Linear network coding: Misconceptions

 Linear network coding is still a relatively new subject.
 However, the topic has been vastly researched over the last twenty years.
 Nevertheless, there are still some misconceptions that are no longer valid:

 Decoding computational complexity: Network coding decoders have been improved over the years.
 Nowadays, the algorithms are highly efficient and parallelizable.
-In 2016, in i5 processors with SIMD instructions enabled, the decoding goodput of network coding was 750 MB/s for a generation size of 16 packets and 250 MB/s for a generation size of 64 packets.
+In 2016, with Intel Core i5 processors with SIMD instructions enabled, the decoding goodput of network coding was 750 MB/s for a generation size of 16 packets and 250 MB/s for a generation size of 64 packets.
 Furthermore, today's algorithms can be vastly parallelizable, increasing the encoding and decoding goodput even further.

 Transmission Overhead: It is usually thought that the transmission overhead of network coding is high due to the need to append the coding coefficients to each coded packet.
 In reality, this overhead is negligible in most applications.
 The overhead due to coding coefficients can be computed as follows.
 Each packet has appended $M$ coding coefficients.
 The size of each coefficient is the number of bits needed to represent one element of the Galois field.
 In practice, most network coding applications use a generation size of no more than 32 packets per generation and Galois fields of 256 elements (binary-8).
 With these numbers, each packet needs $M * log_2(s) = 32$ bytes of appended overhead.
 If each packet is 1500 bytes long (i.e. the Ethernet MTU), then 32 bytes represent an overhead of only 2%.